orcawhisperer/AuditoriumReservation/DEPLOYMENT.md

 # Shahbaaz Auditorium Deployment Guide

-This document provides comprehensive instructions for deploying the Shahbaaz Auditorium Seat Reservation System using Docker and Docker Compose.
+This document provides comprehensive instructions for deploying the Shahbaaz Auditorium Seat Reservation System on a VPS (Virtual Private Server) without Docker.

-**Note:** The system has been migrated from PostgreSQL to SQLite for simplified deployment.
-This guide has been updated to reflect these changes.
+**Note:** The system uses SQLite for simplified deployment.
+This guide has been updated to reflect direct VPS deployment.

 ## Table of Contents